Assistant Professor

 The Impact of Social Support on Psychological Distress Among Black Breast Cancer Survivors

-Purpose: We examined the effect of social support (SS) on psychological distress among Black breast cancer survivors (BBCS), and tested fear of recurrence (FOR) as a mediator in this relationship.
+Purpose: We examined the effect of social support (SS) on psychological distress among Black breast cancer survivors (BBCS).

-Methods: Sixty-four BBCS (M = 57.8 years) completed a questionnaire assessing socio-demographic/clinical characteristics, psychological distress (Hospital Anxiety and Depression Scale), social support (Duke-UNC Functional Social Support Questionnaire), and FOR (Concerns About Recurrence Scale).
-Statistical analyses were performed using PROCESS for SPSS.
+Methods: Sixty-four BBCS (M = 57.8 years) completed a questionnaire assessing socio-demographic/clinical characteristics, psychological distress (Hospital Anxiety and Depression Scale), and social support (Duke-UNC Functional Social Support Questionnaire).

 Conclusions: This study indicates that social support and psychological distress play an important role in well-being of BBCS.
 This study underscores the value of assessing breast cancer survivors’ social support needs when devising survivorship care plans.